On doing well in CS51

 Getting help #

 Because the material in CS51 builds on itself, it’s especially important to understand the concepts and skills exposed in the early parts of the course.
 It’s much harder to catch up in the course than to stay caught up.
 Consequently, if you feel you’re not fully understanding things, try to get help as early as possible.
-Some time spent in a course staff’s office hours or working with an ARC tutor early in the term can prevent a snowballing of falling behind later.
+Some time spent in a course staff’s office hours or working with an ARC tutor or meeting with the Patel Fellow for the course early in the term can prevent a snowballing of falling behind later.

 The upshot #